spike-develops/spike-develops.github.io/_drafts/2024-2-24-Networked-Hierarchical-State-Machines.md

     //...
 ```
-On the other end, we add the matching method, letting stateful nodes pull the next x bytes as required, going
+On the other end, we add the matching method, letting stateful nodes pull the next x bytes as required.
 ```cs
 void DeSerNode(StreamBuffer inStream, int header, int depthMul = 1)
 {